othmanalikhan-apps/project_aardvark/README.md

 ## Team Aardvark--Restaurant Booking And Billing System

-This project represents a client-server desktop application intended to be used in restaurants for management purposes.
-The front-end is a PyQt desktop application while the backend runs a Django server.
+This project represents a client-server desktop application for restaurant management.
+The front-end is a PyQt desktop application while the backend runs a desktop Django server.

-Team Aardvark was the name of our group for the 2nd year group project at University.
-In addition to the final product, the intention of the project was to explore software development methodologies.
-In particular, we adapted a Scrum approach (see Wiki).
+Team Aardvark was our group name for the 2nd year project at University.
+In addition to the final product (see below), the intention of the project was to explore software development methodologies.
+In particular, we explored Scrum (see Wiki).

 ## Screenshot: Splash Menu